 This response to your request is based on minimum criteria established by the NFIP.
 State and community officials, based on knowledge of local conditions and in the interest of safety, may set higher standards for construction in the floodplain.
-If the State of Ohio or Auglaize County has adopted more restrictive and comprehensive floodplain management criteria, these criteria take precedence over the minimum Federal criteria.
+If the State of Ohio or the City of St. Marys has adopted more restrictive and comprehensive floodplain management criteria, these criteria take precedence over the minimum Federal criteria.